darraghogorman37/Milestone-Project-2/README.md

 ## UX

 The following User Stories were used to focus the development of the project.
-Note that the feautures mentioned below are described in detail with screenshots in the features section of this README.
+Note that the feautures mentioned below are described in detail with screenshots in the "Features" section of this README.

 ### User (Game Player)